-For the last five years the numbers have been: no rebalancing
+For the last five years the numbers have been: no rebalancing and annually, actual rebalancing

-8.8% Annually, strictly rebalancing, 8.9% and annually, actual rebalancing 9.2% Consequently, PERSI's more informal approach has produced acceptable results, and change is not indicated.
+Annually, strictly rebalancing,

+Consequently, PERSI's more informal approach has produced acceptable results, and change is not indicated.

 (PERSI also keeps track of underweighting or overweighting various other investment actions to be discussed next, such as emerging markets, global equities, private equity, real estate, TIPS, Idaho commercial mortgages, etc. Since a number of those allocations (particularly the private ones) are less controllable on a monthly basis, this is more informational, although they need to be tracked, considered and acted on if consistent poor returns are the result.)